This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 What is a flexible bronchoscopy?

 A flexible bronchoscopy is a procedure to look inside your respiratory system.
-Caregivers use a bronchoscope, which is a soft, bendable tube with a light and tiny camera on the end.
+Healthcare providers use a bronchoscope, which is a soft, bendable tube with a light and tiny camera on the end.
 Pictures of your respiratory system appear on a monitor during the procedure.

 Why may I need a flexible bronchoscopy?

 - A flexible bronchoscopy may help diagnose lung diseases, inflammation, cancer, or infections.
 You may need this procedure because you have blood in your spit, trouble breathing, or a severe cough.
 A biopsy may be done during a flexible bronchoscopy.
 This is when a small tissue sample is removed and sent to a lab for tests.
 You may also need lavage during this procedure.
 This is when a small amount of saline is used to wash parts of your airway and lungs.
 The cells that are rinsed off are collected and sent to a lab for tests.

 - A flexible bronchoscopy may help treat different conditions.
 For example, your healthcare provider may remove a foreign object or tumor that is blocking your airway.
 He may also insert tools, such as a laser, probe, needle, or suction device, through the bronchoscope.
 These are used to heat or freeze tissues or suction out mucus plugs or blood clots.
 They may also be used to stop bleeding or to place a stent (tube) or balloon to widen your airway.